 A sleazebag at the bar where they stop tries to rape Thelma.
 Louise shoots him dead.

 Here’s the thing about this confrontation as an inciting incident: This scene has created what writers call the ‘obligatory scene’.
 (John Yorke prefers the term ‘obligatory act’.)
-Now that Louise has shot this guy with a gun, the audience must see a battle between Louise and the law.
+Now that Louise has shot this guy with a gun, the audience must see a big struggle between Louise and the law.
 The audience won’t feel the story is finished until they see a showdown between the women and the police.

 Thelma and Louise are each other’s strongest ally, but their relationship doesn’t start off all that close at the beginning.
 They will grow closer as the story progresses.